Kubernetes

 Install Nomad

 The first step in setting up a Nomad cluster is to install Nomad on each server and client machine.
-Nomad provides a single binary that can be installed on any platform.
-Nomad also provides pre-built packages for popular Linux distributions.
+Nomad is installed using a single binary.
+You can download pre-built packages for popular Linux distributions.

 The Nomad Server is determined by a special configuration file found in the /etc/nomad.d/nomad.hcl file.
 The file determines if a Nomad node is a server or an agent.